Trees in Coalgebra from Generalized Reachability: Introduction

 \section{Introduction}

-\emph{Reachability} and having a \emph{tree structure} are two fundamental structural properties of state-based systems.
+\bknote{} \emph{Reachability} and having a \emph{tree structure} are two fundamental structural properties of state-based systems.
 For instance, a deterministic automaton is reachable if for every state, there exists a path from the initial state to it, and it is a tree if for every state, there is a \emph{unique} path from the initial state (the latter makes sense in particular if the transition map is partial, otherwise it forces the automaton to be infinite).
 Analogous notions of reachability and tree structure can be defined for many variations of automata and graphs.

 Reachability has been characterized at the level of pointed coalgebras -- intuitively, coalgebras with an initial state -- providing a general notion that instantiates to a wide variety of systems beyond deterministic automata.
-There are, in fact, two equivalent characterizations (cf.\ \autoref{fig:table}).
+There are, in fact, two equivalent characterizations (\cf \cref{fig:table}).
 First, a pointed coalgebra is reachable if it has no proper pointed subcoalgebras~\cite{AMMS03}.
-Second, a pointed coalgebra is reachable if, intuitively, the collection of states that can be obtained by iteratively computing next states yields the entire state space~\cite{wmkd20reachability,BarloccoEA19}.
+Second, a pointed coalgebra is reachable if, intuitively, the entire state space is obtained when starting at the initial state and iteratively computing next states~\cite{wmkd20reachability,BarloccoEA19}.
 The latter construction makes use of the notion of \emph{least bounds} to compute one-step successor states (originally introduced under the name \emph{base} by Blok~\cite{Blok12}).
 While the first approach characterizes reachability abstractly via a universal property, the second approach provides an iterative process that can be used to obtain the reachable part of a pointed coalgebra.

-In the current paper, we extend this theory by providing characterizations when the underlying graph of a pointed coalgebra is a tree.
-Analogously to the case of reachability, we provide two equivalent characterizations, one via a universal property and one via an iterative construction.
-These are summarized in the second row of \autoref{fig:table}.
+In the current paper, we extend this theory by providing characterizations of when the transition structure of a coalgebra is tree-shaped.
+Analogously to the case of reachability, we provide two equivalent characterizations, one via a universal property\bknote{} and one via an iterative construction.
+These are summarized in the second row of \cref{fig:table}.